 Extension to Spruce Peak via Sterling Pond

 For our final day in Stowe we have various trails to consider.

 We may explore some of the trails in Wiessner Woods, a charming fairy-tale forest.

 Or another option is to walk the Sterling Pond trail with the option to reach Spruce Peak.
 This trail is a short 1.1 miles each way, with a 300m gain in elevation.
 It's steep in sections and encounters some interesting characteristics along the way such as large boulders and heavy tree roots sprawling across the trail.
 Sterling Pond trail is a tranquil place nestled among mountains and surrounded by pine trees and dramatic rock formations.

-We travel back to Montreal city in Canada (2.5 hours’ drive).
+We travel back to Montreal city in Canada, its about 2.5 hours’ drive.
 As we are back in the city we began in, it makes sense that we explore with a local guide.
 Points of interest include Old Montreal, taking in the 18th -century old buildings, cobblestone streets of Vieux-Montreal, the Notre-Dame Basilica, Vieux-Port (Old Port), and one of the many open-air markets.
 In the evening we transfer to the airport for our overnight flight home.

 Departure dates for your selected tour

 19th May 2022 - 31st May 2022 (12 Nights)